CityofYakima/Yak-Back/README.md

 * Edit /includes/php/include.php to use your connect information for your mySQL database
 * Edit /includes/js/map.js on line 185 to use your ESRI Geocode Service

+##Bugs
+Please use github to let us know if there are any issues, and we will try and get them taken care of.

 ##Further Production
 In a future release, the mySQL dependecy will be replace with a geoDB.
 It will also heavily be rewritten to be more map-centric.